Patrickrgt/CSCI665-GroupProject-WellnessApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.

+## Setup

+Run `npm i` to install any additional libraries on the system.

+## Components

+`dashboardcomponent.html` is the front-end of the dashboard application, which includes the search bar with the like system implementation.
+`dashboardcomponent.ts` contains all the functionality of the dashboard which includes and like and dislike system and event handling for showing the likes tab.

+`mealplancomponent.html` is the front-end for friends list, random recipe inspiration, meal-plan generation, and friend recipe recommendations.
+`mealplancomponent.ts` contains all the functionality of the meal plan which includes fetching user friends, fetching recipe recommendations, generating meal plans, adding friend functionality, etc.

+`authguard.ts` contains the functionality of the login system which includes sign-in, sign-up, resend the verification email, logout, set user, and get user. components `signup`, `signin`, and `verify` email is respective to components in the login system.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.